hssrobotics23/docs/README.md

 1) [Run a Jupyter notebook](#visualize-in-jupyter-notebook) with access to our public API
 2) Reproduce that public API [locally with Docker](#reproducing-locally-with-docker)

 A pre-generated dataset is publicly hosted on AWS, [for a demo in the jupyter notebook](#visualize-in-jupyter-notebook).
 This notebook uses EasyOCR on the synthetic images, measuring text prediction accuracy and the precision of the bounding boxes.
 The Jupyter notebook concludes with a demo of recipe geneation by passing the recognized spices to OpenAI.
-To reproduce this work, you must have your own OpenAI API key.
+When contributing to this repository, please run `Restart Kernel and Clear Outputs of All Cells…` before commiting in order to avoid needless merge conflicts.

 ## Visualize in Jupyter notebook